2026 Atlanta Film Festival Screenplay Competition

 Io Leighton

-Io Leighton (they/them) is an accomplished filmmaker, actor, and educator with over 15 years of experience in the industry.
+Io Leighton (they/them) is an inspired filmmaker, actor and educator with 15+ years' experience in the industry.
 They are also an artistic development coordinator and screenplay programmer at Out On Film (a BAFTA & Academy Award qualifying LGBTQ+ festival in Atlanta).
-They are passionate about uplifting diverse and marginalized storytellers (through education, grants, and fellowship opportunities) and empowering them to share their authentic perspectives.
+Io is passionate about uplifting diverse and marginalized storytellers (through education, grants and fellowship opportunities) and empowering them to share their authentic perspectives.

 Jesus Hernandez Bach